apache/drill/contrib/format-xml/README.md

 +-----------------------------------------------------------------+------------+---------------------------------+-------------+------+-----------------------------------------+
 ```

+## Limitations:  Malformed XML
+Drill can read properly formatted XML.
+If the XML is not properly formatted, Drill will throw errors.
+Some issues include illegal characters in field names, or attribute names.
+Future functionality will include some degree of data cleaning and fault tolerance.

 ## Limitations: Schema Ambiguity
 XML is a challenging format to process as the structure does not give any hints about the schema.
 For example, a JSON file might have the following record: